kaz-utashiro/cdif/docs/index.md

 # BUGS

-**cdif** is naturally not very fast because it uses normal diff command as a backend processor to compare words.
+**cdif** is naturally not very fast because it uses normal diff command as a back-end processor to compare words.

 # COPYRIGHT